malqarn2/malqarn2.github.io/docs/04-Schematic/schematic.md

 ## Resouces

-The schematic as a PDF download is available [*here*][subsystem schematic.PDF](https://github.com/user-attachments/files/23146191/subsystem.schematic.PDF), and the Zip folder of the project [*here*][schematic.Zip.zip](https://github.com/user-attachments/files/23146224/schematic.Zip.zip).
+The schematic as a PDF download is available [*here*][Schematic PDF.pdf](https://github.com/user-attachments/files/23200744/Schematic.PDF.pdf), and the Zip folder of the project [*here*][schematic.Zip.zip](https://github.com/user-attachments/files/23200748/schematic.Zip.zip).